 A: Montessori education embraces a self-directed or child-directed approach, leading to a love for learning.
 Similarly, Shichida’s philosophy also prioritizes cultivating the love of learning, but through a different approach.
 We believe that by engaging children’s hearts, we can effectively engage their minds.
 When children feel a sense of joy and fulfilment, they are naturally motivated to continue their learning journey.

 At Shichida, we emphasize the significance of unconditional love from parents and the support provided by our instructors.
 These elements contribute to the creation of a solid foundation for children’s learning and development.
 By nurturing their emotional well-being and fostering a positive learning environment, we strive to instil a lifelong passion for learning in each child.

 Q: What is EYLF?

 A: EYLF stands for Early Year Learning Framework.
 It’s a curriculum framework given to kinders to work on to draw up/design a curriculum.
 More information about the framework can be found on: https://docs.education.gov.au/system/files/doc/other/belonging_being_andbecoming_the_early_years_learning_framework_for_australia.pdf

 Q: Was it a bias survey as all parents want to be an Authoritative parent?

-Q: I found out that Shichida centres are in eastern states but none in Western Australia/ How can I get assistance of the shichida teaching in my area?
+Q: I found out that Shichida centres are in eastern states but none in Western Australia.
+How can I get assistance of the Shichida teaching in my area?

-Q: What does “well rounded education mean though?
+Q: What does “well rounded education” mean?